bsikander/SJS-docker-file/Readme.md

 ```

 Note:
-- You need to place the sjs jar file inside the `files` folder (sbt job-server-extras/assembly)
+- You need to place the sjs jar file inside the `files` folder (sbt job-server-extras/assembly).
+The generated jar file is in job-server-extras/target/scala-2.11/spark-job-server.jar
 - You need to place the spark2.2.* tgz file inside `files` folder

 #### Run Image